Divinization

 The Premise

 St. Athanasius wrote that “God became man so that man might become God”; this is the doctrine of divinization, or theosis.
 In other articles, I speak of prayer, operative grace, and the indwelling of the Holy Spirit – but what of divinization itself?
 What does it mean to “become God,” and how does it happen?
 Generally, disagreements about this fall along the East-West fault line.
 The most influential teachers are, respectively, Gregory Palamas and Thomas Aquinas.
-I will discuss their differences not for the sake of apologetics (especially since I think these views are reconcilable), but for the sake of deepening how we understand the truth by contrasting the two theories, and offering some insights on both.
+I will contrast their theories in order to draw out a proper understanding of divinization.

 Deifying Grace